MOHAMMEDSAIF-07/LED-control/README.md

 1. When you click a button on the web interface, it sends a request to the server
 2. The server updates the LED status in the MongoDB database
 3. The Raspberry Pi script periodically checks the status from the API
-4. When a status change is detected, the script controls the physical LED accordingly
+4. When a status change is detected, the script controls the physical LED accordingly "# led"